 The army was swift to employ the means to forestall a sea-borne invasion.
 Any and all such potential landing places were obstructed with large concrete blocks and/or wooden poles set in cement to prevent glider landings or to obstruct landing craft on the beaches.
 These covered all the beaches from Fisherrow Sands in the west to Belhaven Bay in the east, and taking in Seton Sands, Gosford Bay, Aberlady Bay, Gullane Bay, Broad Sands, Peffer Sands, Ravensheugh Sands and Tyne Sands.
 These defences were intended to make any landing more difficult and, should the enemy get ashore, to slow down tanks and vehicles attempting to move inland.

 Considerable numbers of these war-time defences are still in situ as the following photographs show.

 Anti-tank concrete blocks on Longniddry Bents near Gosford House.

-Time and tide have revealed the base of the anti-glider beach defences.
+Time and tide have revealed the base of one of the anti-glider beach defences.

-In all probability the Newfoundland Timber Corps in the area originally cut down the wooden posts in the forests of East Lothian.
+In all probability the Newfoundlanders or the British Honduran Timber Corps cut down the wooden posts in the forests of East Lothian.

 Roadblocks were built at all important road junctions and were manned by the Home Guard.
 Many were given added protection in the form of flame traps.
 These Flame Fougasses were designed to spray petrol on tanks stopped at a roadblock.
 The petrol would then be ignited by one of the defenders, probably by throwing a Molotov Cocktail or other incendiary device.
 The resulting fire was not intended to destroy the tank, but would have starved its crew and engine of oxygen, thereby killing the crew and putting the tank out of action.